Eating a healthy diet is important for both physical and mental wellbeing. It gives your body the nutrients it needs to grow, repair, and work well.

 Loss of appetite or feeling full quickly

 Some medicines and treatments for lymphoma can lower your appetite or make you feel full soon after you start to eat.
 This could be a side effect of chemotherapy.
-It may also happen if you have lymphoma in your gut or if you have radiotherapy to the gut.
+It may also happen if you have lymphoma in your gut or if you have radiotherapy to your gut.

 - Serve your food on a smaller plate – a large plateful can be off-putting.